scomitchell/kambaz-node-server-app/README.md

 - Basic login system

-- CRUD operations for courses and reviews
+- CRUD operations for courses, assignments, modules, enrollments, and users.

 - User profile editing

-- Role support for Students, Faculty, and Admins
+- Role-aware navigation and resources for students, TAs, faculty, and admins.

-- Faculty and Admins can add or remove courses

-- Admins can manage users